 SCREENING ”FOYER”, TRANSART TRIENNALE BERLIN 2016: THE IMPERCEPTIBLE SELF, UFERSTUDIOS, BERLIN, DE

-The Transart Triennale: “The Imperceptible Self” will span this planet year.
+This month my short film ”Foyer” will be screened at the Transart Triennale in Berlin at the Uferstudios.
 Provoking, testing, debating, playing and running with the theme coined by philosopher Rosi Braidotti – “The Imperceptible Self”; this Transart Triennale will open up spaces for sharing and experiencing creative practices driven by questions of how the peripatetic, nomadic states of contemporary existence negotiate “thresholds of sustainability” via ideas of the subject-in-becoming; ego-less identities; otherness; collective horizons and the spaces in between.
-The New York and Berlin Transart Triennale events launch Transart Institute’s three year research theme “The Imperceptible Self” at Uferstudios, Badstrasse 41A (Gate 1), Berlin.
-The Triennale will culminate in a dedicated issue of ELSE journal to be published in December 2016.
-The film ”Foyer” will be screened as part of the project ReFramed, which will be on view in studio 12 and 3.
+Uferstudio’s, Badstrasse 41A (Gate 1), Berlin.

 EXHIBITION, NOTHING HAPPENS, CHÉRIE SUNDAYS, BERLIN, DE

 The next Chérie Sundays session in Berlin is coming up, a monthly cultural showcase featuring a range of live acts, including music sets, performances, exhibitions, installations and screenings.
 All artists were asked to send their response to the theme ‘Nothing Happens’.
 The exhibition will be open on Sunday the 26th of June, from 12.00 to 19.00 at Chérie Sundays, Hobrechtstr.
 65/66, Berlin.